 The TFV8 X-Baby tank comes in two versions, the 2ml TPD compliant version and the 4ml version for anywhere outside the EU.
 This tank is top-fill and also has top airflow which is different to what Smok usually does to their tanks.
 I have the 4ml version in for review.

 As always my opinions are honest and my own.
+Lets see if this can push for a place on our best box mods list!

 My Video Review Of The SMOK G Priv 2 Kit